The pan needs to have a ¼ inch hole drilled in the center of each cup.

 I like to remove the entire bone but most just clip off the knuckles on the ends of the bones with heavy duty kitchen shears or something similar.

-This is to reduce the width of the chicken and allow it to lay flat in the muffin pan without hindrance.
+This is to reduce the width of the chicken and allow it to conform to the shape of the muffin tin cups without hindrance.

 I removed the bone by cutting along both sides with a very sharp knife but you really don't have to do that.